- Treatments & Services

 Mr Potter is part of Sheffield Orthopaedics Ltd (SOL), proudly in partnership with Claremont Private Hospital.
 In addition to Claremont’s CQC accreditation, SOL has it’s own CQC accreditation and is part of Claremont’s 24 hours a day, 7 days a week on-call consultant cover provision for inpatients.
 SOL Consultants are integral to the reduced length of stay Claremont patients enjoy, compared to other providers.

-Mr David Potter is a Consultant Orthopaedic Surgeon who specialises in the treatment of shoulder and elbow conditions at the Northern General Hospital, with a busy private practice exclusively at Claremont.
+Mr David Potter is a Consultant Orthopaedic Surgeon who specialises in the treatment of shoulder conditions at the Northern General Hospital, with a busy private practice exclusively at Claremont.